sergelogvinov/proxmox-csi-plugin/README.md

 **Caution**: set the labels `topology.kubernetes.io/region` and `topology.kubernetes.io/zone` are very important.
 You can set it by `kubectl` or use [Proxmox CCM](https://github.com/sergelogvinov/proxmox-cloud-controller-manager).
-It uses the case Proxmox Cloud config.
+It uses the same Proxmox Cloud config.
 And it labels the node properly.
 I recommend using the CCM (Cloud Controller Manager).